MariyamShakoor/data-analyst-mariyam/Project 5/readme.md

 ---

 ## Dataset:
+This dataset contains municipal capital project budget requests, detailing project names, departments, service categories, and multi-year budget allocations to support planning and funding decisions.
 - **Source**: AWS S3 bucket (`budgetrequest-raw-my`)
 - **File Type**: CSV
 - **Size**: 592 records, 20 columns
 - **Key Fields**:
-  - `ProjectId`: Unique project identifier
+  - **ProjectId** – Unique code assigned to each capital project.
-  - `ProjectProgramName`: Name of the capital project
+  - **ProjectProgramName** – Name or title of the project being proposed.
-  - `ServiceCategory1`: Main public service area
+  - **ServiceCategory1** – The primary category of public service related to the project (e.g., Parks, Housing).
-  - `TotalOpenProjectBudgetIn2024`: Budget allocated for 2024
+  - **TotalOpenProjectBudgetIn2024** – Budget allocated for the project for the year 2024.
-  - `MultiYearCapitalProjectBudgetsPreviouslyApproved`: Budget from previous fiscal years
-  - `DeliveryDepartment`: Executing department
-  - `CommunityPriority`: Community relevance flag
+  - **MultiYearCapitalProjectBudgetsPreviouslyApproved** – Previously approved budget for multi-year projects.
+  - **DeliveryDepartment** – Department responsible for executing the project.
+  - **CommunityPriority** – Indicator showing whether the project aligns with community-identified priorities.

 ---